tsgoten/cs70-website/README.md

     bundle add jekyll
     # you should now be good to go!
     ```
+    b.
+If you are using Ruby 3.0, run `bundle add webrick` as well

 2. Run `bundle exec jekyll serve` to serve the local site on `localhost:4000`.
 Ctrl-C to stop the server from building.